cemeceme/qt-rules/README.md

 Defaults to `/usr/include/qt6`.

-### qtSORootPath
+### qtLibRootPath
-The root directory that contains the different Qt .so files.
+The root directory that contains the different Qt library (.so) files.

 Defaults to `/usr/lib64/`

+### qtLibExtension
+The extension to use for the Qt libraries. useful for compiling for different platforms.

+Defaults to `.so`

 ### qtComponents
 A list of Qt components that should be loaded.